JingchiMa/CS33-Labs/Parallel Lab.md

 (1) Everything declared outside the **#pragma omp parallel** will be shared be default.
 (2) #pragama omp parallel will parallize the block after it if no "{ }" specified.

+If the load is not well balanced, the performance will decrease drastically.

 ### Cache
 Change the order of loop to z, y, x to improve space locality